The 8 Best Translation Apps for Android, Period

 These are just a few of the phrases left in my head after I finished testing out various translation app features with different texts.

-But translation apps are very useful if you don’t purposely push them beyond their capabilities (or even sometimes if you do).
+But translation apps are very useful if you don’t push them beyond their capabilities.

-In this post, we’re going to explore the possibilities presented by the best translation apps for Android.
+In this post, we’re going to explore some of the best translation apps for Android!

 Why You Definitely Need at Least One Translation App